gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

 ## Logistic Regression on the leaves of forests

 Let us show how to use a logistic regression on the leaves of forests in order to improve probability calibration.
-We first fit a tree-based model on the data:
+We first fit a tree-based model on the data, such as our `lgbm`:

 ```python
 # first, we fit our tree-based model on the dataset